 The Billable Hour is still under attack in the nation’s press and real change seems to be taking hold.
 According to several recent blog posts and the Wall Street Journal, corporations are using the recession to structurally change the way they acquire legal services.

-Document Assembly is one technology amongst many that can increase the efficiency and productivity of a corporation by automating high volume documents such as sales contracts, services agreements, licensing agreements, etc, AND of a law firm by accelerating the speed of complex document creation.
+Document Generation is one technology amongst many that can increase the efficiency and productivity of a corporation by automating high-volume documents such as sales contracts, services agreements, licensing agreements, etc, AND of a law firm by accelerating the speed of complex document creation.
 This increased efficiency drives lower and more predictable costs that can then allow law firms to remain profitable in a fixed price environment.

 In the Wall Street Journal Nathan Koppel and Ashby Jones wrote about U.S. corporations pushing their outside counsels for flat fee contracts.

 “The companies are ditching the hourly structure — which critics complain offers law firms an incentive to rack up bigger bills — in favor of flat-fee contracts.
 One survey found an increase of more than 50% this year in corporate spending on alternatives to the traditional hourly-fee model.”
 Pfizer, American Express and Cisco are all cited in the article has having done very creative fixed price deals with the outside law firms they use.